-The US government is not without its complexities, and to understand the US Central Government, you need to understand the central government’s definition.
+The US government is not without its complexities, and to understand the US central government, you need to understand its definition.

 According to the Cambridge dictionary, the central government definition is